jaydotcontact/stunning-chainsaw/README.md.txt

 Sometimes it pays to stay in bed on Monday, rather than spending the rest of the week debugging Monday’s code. – Dan Salomon

+If, at first, you do not succeed, call it version 1.0. ― Khayri R.R.
+Woulfe